-Some class meetings will be lectures.
-Some will be group work sessions.
-Some will be peer-taught.
-Towards the end of the semester we'll have computer time.
-And the last part of the semester will be presentations of your semester projects.
 Overall, I hope the class will be more seminar-like and less class-like.
 Don't be too formal, and for god's sake, don't just sit there quietly - discussion is encouraged.
+Your attendance at every class meeting is expected.